OSSPhilippines/exma/packages/exma/README.md

 ```

 > Attributes in both types and models are free form, meaning you can
 arbitrarily make up attributes.
-Each generator should provide which
+Each plugin should provide which
 attributes it uses however.

 ### 2.4.
 Model